 “Life is amazing.
 And then it’s awful.
 And then it’s amazing again.
 And in between the amazing and awful, it’s ordinary and mundane and routine.
 Breathe in the amazing, hold on through the awful, and relax and exhale during the ordinary.
 That’s just living, heartbreaking, soul-healing, amazing, awful, ordinary life.
 And it’s breathtakingly beautiful.” – L. R. Knost

-One year.
-That’s 365 days ahead of exciting and unknown outcomes.
-Some years drag for a long time, and some years go by too quickly.
-Some years we soar and other years we remain stagnant.
-Sometimes we even take a few steps backwards.
-And that’s okay, if not necessary.
-And some years start off horribly but end in a way that you could never imagine was even on your horizon.
+A new year is 365 blank days of life events that have yet to happen.
+Some years drag on for a long time, and others go by too quickly.
+Some years we will soar and other years we will remain stagnant.
+Sometimes, we even take a few steps backwards and we crash and burn.
+And that’s okay.
+In fact, it’s often necessary.
+Some years can start off horribly…and then unravel in a uplifting way that you wouldn’t ever imagine was on the horizon for you.

 2014 was that year for me.

 The year started off gloomy.
 I was very unhappy at my joband I was still picking up the pieces of a lingering heartbreak.
 I had a hard time letting go mainly because I couldn’t exactly grasp the series of events that suddenly changed my life, and it made me question my faith in people.

 My thoughts were clouded with anxiety and self-doubt, my heart constantly felt heavy, I cried myself to sleep every night and the stress and long unappreciative hours I was putting in at work was not helping.